Back to Flooring Products

 What Is a Polyurethane Finish?

-Water based polyurethane lacquers are incredibly popular because they contain little VOCs (volatile organic compounds) which are considered harmful for human health, provide clear, transparent finish and dry faster than their oil-based counterparts.
-However, they are also more expensive and provide lesser protection than the oil based polyurethane.
+Water-based polyurethane lacquers are incredibly popular because they contain little VOCs (volatile organic compounds) which are considered harmful for human health, provide clear, transparent finish and dry faster than their oil-based counterparts.
+However, they are also more expensive and provide lesser protection than oil-based polyurethane.

 Both lacquers, varnishes and polyurethane finishes are still used today for furniture and this may cause some confusion.
 In past, varnishes were also utilised as a floor finish but no more.
 They simply lack the qualities needed to compete with modern products.